bblackie/Vaults/PrimaryVault/Kindle/Kieza-Banks.md

 * [Kindle link](kindle://book?action=open&asin=B087YNJ6Q4)

 ## Highlights
 Tupaia, a heavily tattooed Polynesian priest with an extraordinary ability to navigate by the stars and to find his way around the languages of the Pacific peoples. — location: [63](kindle://book?action=open&asin=B087YNJ6Q4&location=63) ^ref-5141

 ---
+He had undergone the painful ordeal of a Polynesian tattoo, — location: [67](kindle://book?action=open&asin=B087YNJ6Q4&location=67) ^ref-22748

+---
+literary salons and the 550 coffee houses that had become popular throughout London.10 — location: [125](kindle://book?action=open&asin=B087YNJ6Q4&location=125) ^ref-13926

+---

+Tupaia, a heavily tattooed Polynesian priest with an extraordinary ability to navigate by the stars and to find his way around the languages of the Pacific peoples. — location: [63](kindle://book?action=open&asin=B087YNJ6Q4&location=63) ^ref-5141

+---